Marine Corps Tattoo and Body Art Policy

 Tattoos in Other Branches of the U.S. Military

-All the other branches of the armed forces have policies governing tattoos.
-They all tend to be similar to the Marine Corps' policy, although the Army loosened its rules somewhat in 2015, to help with recruiting efforts.
-But all prohibit tattoos that are derogatory in nature or are too large or obtrusive.
+All the branches of the Armed Forces have policies governing tattoos.
+They all tend to be similar to the Marine Corps' policy.
+Beginning in 2015, the Army loosened its rules to assist with recruiting efforts.
+All of the branches prohibit tattoos that are derogatory in nature or are too large or obtrusive.
 The goal is to keep Marines and other troops as uniform as possible, right down to their skin.